DDD71/code71/TSP-heuristic/README.md

 - Large Scale Neighborhood Search (LSNS)
 -

-certainly，It can be applied not only in TSP, but also in many problems which depends on your need.
+Certainly，It can be applied not only in TSP, but also in many problems which depends on your need.

+## Numerical example

+'R101.txt' is from solomon benchmark, more details can be found in https://www.sintef.no/projectweb/top/vrptw/solomon-benchmark/